zak-45/WLEDAudioSyncRTBeat/README.md

 Example: `-b 128`

 ### `-v`/`--verbose`
-Output a handy beat indicator and the current BPM to stdout.
+Output a handy beat indicator and the current BPM / dB to stdout.

 ### `-d`/`--device`
 Specify the index of input device to be used.